 The deed must identify who is handing over an interest in the property (the grantor) and who is accepting it (the grantee).
 Most counties require the deed to have the addresses of all parties involved.
-And a deed wouldn’t be a deed without words of conveyance -- a passage that says that the grantor intends to convey an interest in the property to the grantee.
+And a deed wouldn’t be a deed without words of conveyance, a passage that says the grantor intends to convey an interest in the property to the grantee.

-If the information on the deed is inaccurate or out of date, it can cause headaches.
-The legal description could be incorrect, for example, saying that the property line is 150 feet north of the house, when it’s actually 145 feet, misleading the buyer into building a fence on a neighbor’s property.
+Old and inaccurate information on a deed can cause problems.
+If the legal description is incorrect, for example, and says the property line is 150 feet north of the house, when it’s actually 145 feet, the buyer could mistakenly build a fence on a neighbor’s property.

 More commonly, people’s names are wrong.
 This often happens when a woman changes her last name after marriage or divorce.
-Take the example, Eisenshtadt says, of a single woman named Mary Jones who buys a house.
-Then she gets married, changes her name to Smith, and sells the house.
-If the deed doesn’t identify her as Mary Smith, formerly Mary Jones, the document has some ambiguity that would best be avoided.
+Let’s say a single woman named Mary Jones buys a house.
+Then she gets married, changes her last name to Smith and sells the house.
+If the deed doesn’t identify her as Mary Smith, formerly Mary Jones, the document has some ambiguity that could have been avoided.

 - The grantor is the rightful owner and has the right to transfer the title.